sqlparser/sqlflow_public/grabit/readme.md

 #### privateKeyFile

-Use a private key to connect.
+Use a private key to connect, Only supports the `snowflake`.

 #### privateKeyFilePwd

-Generate the password for the private key.
+Generate the password for the private key, Only supports the `snowflake`.

 #### database